svenseeberg/data-diode/UPDATE.md

 # Updating OpenBSD

+This document describes how to maintain OpenBSD on the diode Raspberry Pis (and other OpenBSD machines in the internal network).

-Updating OpenBSD can break the diode if the installed Python3 packages are not updated along with the main release.
+Warning: Updating OpenBSD can break the diode if the installed Python3 packages are not updated along with the main release.

 ## Upgrade Sender

-To update OpenBSD on the diode, first update the sender:
+To update OpenBSD on the diode, first update the sender.
+This allows updating all packages while being connected to the internet and problems can be dealt with much easier.

 1. First upgrade to the newest OpenBSD release:
    ```sh